x41v3r/notebook/Frontend/CSS3.md

             p {
                 color: limegreen;
                 /*
-                    The text inside p element will be set to limegreen, because our internal stylesheet is read last.
+                    The text inside the p element will be set to limegreen, because our internal stylesheet is read last.
                 */
             }